missourivalleytech/missourivalleytech.github.io/_posts/2017/2017-12-08-Weve-Moved.md

 Over the coming days I'll be adding comments sections to most (if not all) of the old posts, and I'll be updating most inline images to use FancyBox

-In addition to the new domain, I've also rebranded the blog's twitter, follow it [here:](https://twitter.com/MoValleyTech).
+In addition to the new domain, I've also rebranded the blog's twitter, follow it here: [MoValleyTech](https://twitter.com/MoValleyTech).

 I've also started a dedicated Youtube Channel for the blog.
 There aren't any videos up yet, but I've got a couple in the pipe, and will be making a push to make more video content for the site very soon.